Imagine (John Lennon album): Packaging

 The photographs on the front and back covers were taken by Ono, using a Polaroid camera.
 It was previously believed that the front cover photo was taken by Andy Warhol.
 The back cover includes a quote ("Imagine the clouds dripping.
-Dig a hole in your garden to put them in.") from Ono's book Grapefruit, whose UK re-release the Lennons were promoting at the time.
+Dig a hole in your garden to put them in.") from Ono's book Grapefruit, which UK re-release the Lennons were promoting at the time.
+The album's original release also included a poster of Lennon at the piano and two postcards.
+In lieu of sporting the typical full green apple picture on most Apple record labels, a black and white photograph of Lennon's face was presented on Side A instead.

 Release

 Apple Records issued Imagine on 9 September 1971 in the United States and a month later, on 8 October, in the UK.
 Early editions of the LP record included a postcard featuring a photo of Lennon holding a pig, in mockery of McCartney's similar pose with a sheep on the cover of Ram.

 Even though Spector championed a "Back to Mono" aesthetic starting in the 1980s, monophonic sound was out of style in the 1970s.
 Instead, the album was released in stereo and in the then new four channel quadraphonic technology.
 In the US, the four channel mix was only available on a quad 8-track tape with some copies marketed as "Quadrasonic".
-In the UK and Australia, the quad mix was issued on LP record using Sony's SQ matrix system along with a quad 8-track version in the UK.
+In the UK and Australia, the quad mix was issued on LP record using CBS's SQ matrix system along with a quad 8-track version in the UK.
 In Japan, the quad mix was issued on LP using the QS Regular Matrix system; and also, a discrete quad reel-to-reel tape.

 "Imagine", backed with "It's So Hard", was released as a single in the US on 11 October 1971.
 The album went to number one worldwide and became an enduring seller, with the title track reaching number three in the US.
 "Imagine" was not issued as a single in the UK until four years later, to coincide with the release of Lennon's Shaved Fish singles collection.

 Promotional film

 In 1972, Lennon and Ono released a 70-minute film to accompany the Imagine album which featured footage of them at their Berkshire property at Tittenhurst Park and in New York City.
 It included many of the tracks from the album and some additional material from Ono's 1971 album Fly.
 Several celebrities appeared in the film, including Andy Warhol, Fred Astaire, Jack Palance, Dick Cavett and George Harrison.
-Derided by critics as "the most expensive home movie of all time", it premiered to an American audience, on TV on 23 December 1972.
+Derided by critics as "the most expensive home movie of all time", it premiered to an American audience on TV on 23 December 1972.